-- the day before or after a holiday (see holidays list below) - the day before or after a school vacation day or week - the day before or after a three-day weekend - during Summer Professional Development - during the first and last two weeks of the school year
+- the day before or after a holiday - the day before or after a school vacation day or week - the day before or after a three-day weekend - during Summer Professional Development - during the first and last two weeks of the school year

-Emergency PTO requests during blackout dates must be supported by medical or equivalent documentation uploaded to your private Bamboo account.
+Emergency PTO and special forms of leave (e.g.Non-FMLA Medical Leave or Bereavement Leave) during blackout dates must be supported by medical or equivalent documentation uploaded to your private Bamboo account.
 In the absence of medical or equivalent documentation, time off taken on a blackout date will be unpaid.